dymodi/dymodi.github.io/index.md

 **Recent News**

 * Jul.
+2022: I gave a talk at [Kargo](https://mykargo.com/).
+* Jul.
 2022: 1st-authored paper accepted by IEEE/ACM ToN.
 * Jun.
 2022: I gave a talk to the Location-based Service (LBS) team in ByteDance.
 * May.
-2022: 1st-authored paper accepted by ACM SIGKDD'22.
+2022: Co-authored paper accepted by ACM SIGKDD'22.
 * Apr.
 2022: Selected to participate in the [CPS Rising Stars Workshop 2022](https://cps-rising-stars2022.com/).
 * Apr.
 2022: Co-authored paper accepted by ACM IMWUT (UbiComp'22).
 * Feb.
 2022: 2nd-authored paper accepted by ACM MobiCom'22.